A compilation of questions sent to the author David Fenster and his replies (prepared in 2003):

 Since Mehera-Meher was published in 2003, many small additions and corrections have come my way, which I have incorporated in the paperback and more recently in the updated digital PDF edition.
 (A list of the additions and corrections can be found by clicking the CORRECTIONS & ADDITIONS tab above).

-[Bhau's daughter] Sheela's book Growing Up With God [click on the title to read an excerpt from this work] was completed several years ago and an updated e-book is in the works.
+[Bhau's daughter] Sheela's book Growing Up With God [click on the title to read an excerpt from this work] was completed several years ago and an updated PDF of that book is also now available.
 Meanwhile, I am curating the large collection of photographs of Meher Baba and the mandali of the Meher Nazar Publications collection.
 I also consult and review forthcoming books about Meher Baba and his mandali, as well as edit unpublished diaries and other material.
 (Pukar's Diary, which I edited, was released in 2021, and is available as a PDF, ebook or paperback from Amazon or Google Play.)

 To me, Mehera-Meher seems definitely a part of "the active present-tense" of God's work on this earth.
 Your thoughts?

 It is wonderful to know that Baba is still active in the world, as Bhauji so often repeats.
 To imagine that this work is part of His work is a great compliment.

 To keep Baba's presence present is one of the central lessons of Mehera-Meher.
 That is why Mehera always reminded us to say to ourselves, "Baba, be in the car with me as I am driving it ... and eat with me at the table ...
 Be next to me as I type this email ..." to bring Baba's presence near and keep him with us always.
 Mehera was able to do this so naturally, and it is possible for us also, but it requires sincere dedication.

 You have given me many, many hours of reading pleasure.
 Thank you so very much.